Updated on 2025-09-03 GMT+08:00

 Viewing alarm rules created using a template

-In the navigation pane on the left, choose Alarm Management > Alarm Rules.
+In the navigation pane on the left, choose Alarm Center > Alarm Rules.
 Enter a template name keyword in the search box above the alarm rule list and click .
 If an alarm template has been bound with a Prometheus instance or cluster, you can also search for the alarm rule by the bound Prometheus instance or cluster name.

 Viewing alarms